Plymouth Personal Injury Lawyers

 Plymouth is on the water and many people dock boats there.
 Anyone who consumes alcohol and operates a boat can cause serious personal injury and death.
 They can be criminally charged and be held liable in a civil court for any injuries they cause.

 When someone operates while intoxicated, it is often called, "boating under the influence."
 They can be criminally prosecuted under M.G.L. c.90B § 8A if they cause personal injury and M.G.L. c.90B § 8B if they cause death.
+Our personal injury lawyers are experienced in investigating boating crashes and representing clients injured in boat crashes caused by negligence.
 Recently, there have been two major boating tragedies in Massachusetts:

 - In 2015, a 19-year-old woman lost her arm in a boat accident in Boston Harbor, in a boat approaching Spectacle Island.
 The boat operator - a young Boston lawyer - was charged with operating a vehicle under the influence and negligent operation of a vessel.
 He was acquitted in June 2017.